PaloAltoNetworks/docusaurus-openapi-docs/README.md

 This will create routes for `/cars`, `/trains` and `/bikes`.

 > **Note:** One instance of the plugin is included in the preset.
 All additional plugin instances will require an `id`.

+## Contributing

+We encourage you to contribute to Docusaurus OpenAPI!
+Please check out the [Contributing to Docusaurus OpenAPI guide](https://github.com/cloud-annotations/docusaurus-plugin-openapi/blob/main/CONTRIBUTING.md) for guidelines about how to proceed.

+## License

+Docusaurus OpenAPI is released under the [MIT License](https://opensource.org/licenses/MIT).